 - What did your parents want for you growing up?
 (To understand social considerations about the duty to support the family or social mores about age of marriage and procreation).

 - Did you go to school?
 What kind of school?
 For how long?
 What age did you stop, and why was this?
 While you were at school, did you go every day?
 If not, why not?
+Did you enjoy school. were there any problems at school?
+Were there fees to pay?
+Could you pay them?
+Could you afford food and uniform and books for school?
 How did you do?
 Did you pass any exams, get any qualifications?
 Can you read and write?
 In what languages?
+Did you learn any other skills that might help you find work?
 (These questions should be explained before being asked, and also it can be useful to make the point that you do not mind what the answers are and many clients have not had the opportunity for much education which is why it is good to check with everyone).
+Anything else about school.

 Travel to the UK/into exploitation